contactvpatel/documents/Database Migration.md

 ### **Cons**:
 - **Added complexity**: Managing feature flags and ensuring the application handles both old and new schema versions can be challenging.
 - Requires coordination between the **application code** and the **database schema**, which may lead to additional technical debt if feature flags are not cleaned up after use.

----

-These detailed strategies cover various scenarios for database migrations and rollbacks, from simple manual migrations to advanced approaches involving backward compatibility and feature flags.
-The right strategy depends on your specific needs, including the complexity of your schema changes, your tolerance for downtime, and the size of your team.